CARTHA means doer in Sanskrit

 Socialization of our memories is our Collaborative Doing activity aiming for positive community health impacts (perhaps by reducing loneliness or cultivating new friendships or helping achieving both goals and much more at the same time?)

 Our Singing-Memories (see also Healing through Musicality in Parks: Singing Nooks as Social Innovation in Urban Planning) programs were featured in the Humanities Iowa January 2023 Voices from the Prairie Newsletter and at the October 2022 Aspirations Gathering.
 Simple questions (e.g., What does Music mean to you?
 What’s your favorite song?) guided our program development whereby we shared songs in different languages and styles and around different objects to cultivate new patterns of conversations across strangers and friends alike.
+The CARTHA/Iowa Corridor Sangeet community collaborative (founded by Dr. Nitin Karandikar) has hosted over 25 free Bollywood concerts since the first one held on October 31, 2017.
+In large part, CARTHA’s timely discussions with city managers led to the inclusion of musical elements and a Singing Nook at the Willow Creek Park in Iowa City as it opened in 2020-2021 at the height of the COVID-19 pandemic.

 To support and participate in our work or to partner with our 501(c)(3) tax-exempt public charity, please contact our founder Usha R. Balakrishnan.